 This list features Philip Simmons, William Blaik and more.While this isn't a list of all male blacksmiths, it does answer the questions "Who are the most famous male blacksmiths?" and "Who are the best male blacksmiths?"

 Thomas Davenport was a Vermont blacksmith who constructed the first American DC electric motor in 1834.
 Davenport was born in Williamstown, Vermont.
 He lived in Forest Dale, a village near the town of Brandon.
 As early as 1834, he developed a battery-powered electric motor.
-He used it to operate a ...more
+He used it to operate a small model car on a short section of track, paving the way for the later electrification of streetcars.
+Davenport's 1833 visit to the Penfield and Taft iron works at Crown Point, New York, where an electromagnet was operating, based on the design of Joseph Henry, was an impetus for his electromagnetic undertakings.
+Davenport bought an electromagnet from the Crown Point factory and took it apart to ...more

 Age: Died at 49 (1802-1851)

 Tom Joyce is an artist, blacksmith, and designer living in Santa Fe, New Mexico.
 Since 1977 he has forged sculpture, architectural ironwork and public art for projects throughout the United States.
-Joyce infuses many of these works with meaning by incorporating inherited histories represented by the ...more
+Joyce infuses many of these works with meaning by incorporating inherited histories represented by the specific material he uses.
+In both public and private commissions, he encourages individuals to participate in the making process by donating iron objects collected from the landscape or that hold particular significance to their owner.
+From the "Rio Grande Gates", forged from iron refuse retrieved from a quarter mile stretch of the Rio Grande for the Albuquerque Museum of Art, to iron sculptures ...more

 Alexander Winkler Bealer, III, known as Alex W. Bealer, was an old-time craftsman of wood working and blacksmithing from Atlanta, Georgia.
 He authored The Art of Blacksmithing Old Ways of Working Wood,The Tools That Built America, and The Successful Craftsman.. ...more